AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/testing/Deployments/test-set.md

    1. **Most TC**
    2. **Set Name**.

-  Additionally, at the top center of the test set, selecting either a version or milestone displays the number of passed, failed/blocked, and skipped test cases, as well as the difference in test cases between the two selected milestones or versions.
+  At the top center of the test set, selecting a version or milestone shows the count of passed, failed/blocked, and skipped test cases, along with the difference between the two selections.

   ![](/img/how-tos/how-to-create-test-sets/test-set.png)